-Gascoyne Water Asset Mutual Co-operative Ltd (GWAMCO) is a locally owned, self-funded co-operative serving its members.
+Gascoyne Water Asset Mutual Co-operative Ltd (GWAMCO) is a locally owned and self-funded co-operative dedicated to serving its members.
+True to its name, GWAMCO acts as an asset custodian, with its principal assets comprising the Northern Borefield (NBF) collector main, including associated bores, headworks, and pumps.

-It is, as the name suggests, an asset custodian with current assets being the Northern Borefield (NBF) collector main and its associated bores, headworks and pumps.
-GWAMCO holds licenses issued by the Department of Water & Environmental Regulation (DWER) to draw approx. 5.56 GL/year from the NBF and the Gascoyne Food Bowl Initiative Borefield.
+Possessing licenses issued by the Department of Water & Environmental Regulation (DWER), GWAMCO is authorised to draw approximately 7.1 GL per year from both the Northern Borefield and the Gascoyne Food Bowl Initiative Borefield.

-GWAMCO also owns land and buildings which provide office and workshop space for Gascoyne Water Co-operative Ltd (GWC) to carry out its operations and a leasing opportunity to a local Rural Services retail outlet.
+In addition to its water-related assets, GWAMCO owns valuable land and buildings.
+These facilities house offices, workshops, and accommodation that are essential for Gascoyne Water Co-operative Ltd (GWC) to carry out day-to-day operations, as well as offering a leasing opportunity to a local Rural Services retail outlet.